Lampro-Mellon/Quasar/README.md

 1. Clone the repository
 2. Setup RV_ROOT to point to the path in your local filesystem
 3. Determine your configuration {optional}
-4. Run make with tools/Makefile
+4. Run make with Makefile

 ## Release Notes for this version
 Please see [release notes](release-notes.md) for changes and bug fixes in this version of Quasar.